khoirulmuzakka/FuncCraft/funccraft.md

 [![Documentation Status](https://readthedocs.org/projects/funccraft/badge/?version=latest)](https://funccraft.readthedocs.io/)

-FuncCraft is a Python package backed by a C++17 benchmark-function generator for continuous optimization research.
+FuncCraft is a Python package backed by a C++17 benchmark-function generator for black-box optimization research.
 It is designed for scalable benchmark suite generation across dimensions: one editable suite specification can generate hundreds, thousands, or practically unlimited numbers of distinct benchmark functions while controlling the constructed optimum location and